IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 **Main Flow:**

 1. The Authorization Client sends a resource request to a Resource Server, together with the access token.
-The token is opaque to the Authorization Client
+The token is opaque to the Authorization Client.

 1. The Resource Server identifies the format of the token, validates the token, and obtains the claims associated with the token.
 To this end it may use the Authorization Server metadata, such as signing keys (for JWT or SAML tokens), or the introspect endpoint location.